If you are an artist living – or working primarily – in Richmond,

 The annual Richmond Arts Awards program recognizes the artistic achievements and contributions to the arts community by City residents, artists, educators, organizations and business leaders.
 Awards are presented in six categories: Business and the Arts, Arts Volunteerism, Cultural Leadership, Artistic Innovation, Arts Education and Youth Arts.
 Three finalists in each of the six categories will be named in April and winners announced at a ceremony in May.

 Culture Days is an annual collaborative pan-Canadian volunteer movement to raise awareness, accessibility, participation and engagement in the arts featuring free, hands-on, interactive activities that invite the public to participate “behind the scenes,” to discover the world of artists, creators, historians, architects, curators, and designers in their community.

-In its fourth year, Richmond's artists, cultural organizations and creative businesses are again invited to participate by hosting an activity anytime on September 27, 28 and/or 29, 2013.
+In its seventh year, Richmond's artists, cultural organizations and creative businesses are again invited to participate by hosting an activity anytime on September 30, October 1& 2, 2016.
 The City of Richmond will support local activity organizers by coordinating a local marketing campaign for Richmond events with print advertising in Richmond newspapers, posters, brochure, media relations and much more.
 Please be sure to register your event at www.culturedays.ca so that we can ensure your event is included in the local promotion.